rwynn/redisetgo/README.md

 # redisetgo

-continuously index your MongoDB data stream in RediSearch.
-Work in progress.
+Continuously index your MongoDB data stream in RediSearch.

 ### testing with docker